 “There are simple ways to train yourself to use a system that will make sense for you, and you can search for some of these “life hacks” yourself and choose one that you think will work,” he adds.

 Where is your data going?

-With regard to Facebook, Thornton says that this specific data “breach” was in fact not a breach at all, but rather a set of rules (that users agreed to when installing the application that led to the data capture) to allow applications or programs access to a host of data.
+Concerning Facebook, Thornton says that this specific data “breach” was not a breach at all, but rather a set of rules (that users agreed to when installing the application that led to the data capture) to allow applications or programs access to a host of data.
 The only way to manage this threat is to set up security and privacy rules on Facebook accounts in such a way that it does not allow applications to access your data.
 However, you must then be aware that the applications may not do what you want them to.

 Be careful when connected to ‘free Wi-Fi’ connections or the ‘unsecured’ wireless Internet that is offered in most hotels, coffee shops and similar areas – as the data you are transmitting will not be encrypted

 New fitness trackers are a good example of this.

 “People want the data the tracker provides, but have not taken the time to understand who else has access to that data and whether it is transferred to other parties,” notes Thornton.
 “As a result, one needs to ensure that the data you share with a company or an application is for that use alone – and in terms of the end-user license agreement – it will not be shared with others.”